scylladb/scylladb/docs/operating-scylla/security/enable-authorization.rst

 Clients Resume Access with New Permissions ..........................................

-1. Restart Scylla.
+1. Restart ScyllaDB.
 As each node restarts and clients reconnect, the enforcement of the granted permissions will begin.

 .. include:: /rst_include/scylla-commands-restart-index.rst